 Over the years the City has seen a number of disruptive events and arguably has always come out on top.
 However, arguably nothing has been as divisive and significant as the European Referendum result.
-In this article our consultant Matt Franklin outlines the current state of play and how businesses can engage legal talent on an interim basis to help them with their recruitment strategy during this time of uncertainty.
+In this article we outline the current state of play and how businesses can engage legal talent on an interim basis to help them with their recruitment strategy during this time of uncertainty.

 With a few weeks having now passed since Brexit became a reality and with the game of Government ‘Top Trumps’ yielding a new prime minister some feel that the dust is starting to settle and that we may be able to focus on the path ahead.
 While Theresa May has put together a Cabinet of those she feels will serve her well, no one has yet to make a footprint in the coating of Brexit powder.
 This leaves the City, the wider UK, European and global community with a sense of unease and uncertainty.

 Traditionally recruitment is a good gauge of how markets and companies react to testing times.
 In simple terms, in a bearish market firms and businesses tend to slow or halt their hiring and conversely in a bullish climate quite the reverse.
 This, however, is not the full story.